-Additionally, the longitudinal Cp distribution along the fuselage symmetry plane is contrasted with experimental results in Figure 14.
+C_p distribution along the fuselage symmetry plane is compared with experimental results in Figure 14.

 As in the previous case, minor differences (due to the inviscid assumption adopted for the computational flow model) exist between numerical and experimental results.
-In spite of this, both results match very well and this can be observed in Figures 13 and 14.
+In spite of this, both results match very well as it can be observed in Figures 13 and 14.